 In addition to our research activities, training and workshops in suicide prevention, the Centre is playing a national leadership role in the area of rural suicide prevention.

-On 11 April 2017, the Centre hosted a unique event at the Sydney Royal Easter Show, where 60 key stakeholders, including politicians, policy makers, government and non-government organisations and industry representatives came together to discuss rural suicide prevention.
+In 2017 and 2018, the Centre hosted Rural Suicide Prevention Forums at the Sydney Royal Easter Show, where key stakeholders, including politicians, policy makers, government and non-government organisations and industry representatives came together to discuss rural suicide prevention.

 The 2017 Rural Suicide Prevention Forum: Working together to prevent suicide in rural communities, focused on the fact that in every state in Australia, the rate of suicide among those who live outside the greater capital cities is higher than that for residents that within them.
 It looked at the issue of rural suicide from different perspectives, with a series of 5-minute presentations, followed by table workshops where participants identified those key issues which should be considered when planning and implementing suicide prevention strategies and approaches for rural settings.

 Following on from the forum, a CRRMH Position Paper was developed using suggestions and ideas obtained from participants who attended the Forum.
 Local and international sources as well as the CRRMH’s experience and research were also used.